ProjectIGIRemakeTeam/azcopy/README.md

 3. **Click Upload**
    - Once you have selected the folder and entered the SAS Token URL, click the "Upload" button to start the upload process.

+4. **Clone Windows**
+   - Once you created the .vhd or .vhdx format, just repeat the steps above to upload snapshot.

 ## How it Works